 1. You're not alone.
-In fact, 46 percent of college graduates attend community college prior to earning a four-year degree.1 This statistic should give you a degree of comfort as you move forward on this path of transferring credits you've earned to finish your degree.
+In fact, community college students make up 45-percent of all U.S. undergraduates.1 This statistic should give you a degree of comfort as you move forward on this path of transferring credits you've earned to finish your degree.

 2. Read the course catalog.
 Do your best to make sure your time in community college counts by researching ahead of time to see what classes the college or university you plan on attending requires for your program of interest.
 Knowing this information can help you save time and money, Martin says.